Table View for Project Management: The Ultimate Way to Manage Project Data

 So click the view toggle at the top right of your board and select Table.

-That is it.
 Your tasks instantly reorganize into rows.
 Every detail lines up across columns.
 Nothing changes about your project, only how you are looking at it.

 Step 2: Read your entire project in one scan